GaryCooper-pm/PP4-Django-project/README.md

 ```

 - I created a Branch of the main repository to implement and test the new custom model of adding categories to posts.

+- When adding a new post via the frontend the category selector (drop down) was not working, instead the category displayed the default value.
+After countless hours of tearing my greying hair out I reached out to Tutor Support (Ger and Ed) and together we were able to identify and resolve the problem, which was due to the database not updating.
+In order to resolve this I had to delete the database and start a fresh.

 ## FUTURE DEVELOPMENT